How to fix a slow computer (desktop PC and laptop)

-- Windows Vista and 7: Click on the start menu, enter cmd into the searchbar and then press the CTRL + SHIFT + ENTER keys on your keyboard.
+- In Windows Vista and 7, you click on the start menu button, enter cmd into the search bar and then press the [CTRL] + [SHIFT] + [ENTER] keys on your keyboard.

 The sfc /scannow command will now scan all protected system files and will try to replace corrupted files with a cached copy.

 Note: Do not close the Command Prompt window until the verification is 100% completed.

 The scan results will be shown after this process is finished.

-On laptops and netbooks the processor speed is altered in accordance to energy settings (and if you are running on battery power).
+On laptops and netbooks, the processor speed is altered in accordance with energy settings (and if you are running on battery power).